StackStorm/chef-stackstorm/README.md

 Stanley's ssh key is automatically generated if no **ssh_key** is provided.
 This is the default behavior.

+### stackstorm.config attributes

+There are different attributes providing options values which are substituted into **st2.conf** file.
+For more details have look at the [config.rb](attributes/config.rb).

 ## Usage

 StackStorm nodes can have several roles these are **controller** and **worker**. **Controller** nodes run *API service*, *sensor container* and others.
 While workers execute actions on nodes so they run only *action runner* and *mistral executor* services.